zapp-134/FDD/README.md

 PREVENT_START_ON_BAD_MODEL=false
 ```

-If you enable `SIMULATE_GEMINI_TRANSIENTS` and run the backend in Docker Compose, you should see a log line `Simulated transient 503` followed by retry logs and (if configured) fallback behavior.
+If you enable `SIMULATE_GEMINI_TRANSIENTS` during local development, you should see a log line `Simulated transient 503` followed by retry logs and (if configured) fallback behavior.